top of page

 Intention to live permanently in the UK

-To qualify for a Indefinite Leave to Remain, UK Visas & Immigration will want to be satisfied that you and your partner and any dependents intend to continue living together permanently in the UK.
+To qualify for a ILR application, UK Visas & Immigration will want to be satisfied that you and your partner and any dependents intend to continue living together permanently in the UK.

 ILR Accommodation Requirement